Kubernetes Course Labs

 Pods need to include matching labels to receive traffic from the Service.

-Labels are specified in metadata:
+Labels are specified in the object metadata:

 apiVersion: v1